-Dear Omaha Performing Arts patrons,
+Dear friends of Omaha Performing Arts,

 Joan H. Squires